 10 Tips to Ensure Safe Breast Milk Storage

 Breast milk is an amazing fluid, full of anti-bacterial properties.
-Evidence shows that these properties remain, even when breast milk is expressed and stored.
+You can retain the health benefits when storing breast milk.
+Here’s how.

-If you are storing breast milk for your healthy full term baby, these tips will help.
+Note: These tips are for healthy full term babies.
 Please check with your healthcare provider for special instructions if you are storing milk for a premature or ill baby.

 Be sure to wash your hands before hand expressing or pumping.